Special Economic Zone (SEZ): A New Gateway for Global Investment

 5. Special Integrated Logistics Zone (SILZ) – Riyadh

-Located adjacent to King Khalid International Airport, the Special Integrated Logistics Zone aims to position Riyadh among the world’s leading urban economies.
+Located adjacent to King Khalid International Airport, the Special Integrated Logistics Zone aims to position Riyadh among the world’s leading global logistics and re-export hubs.

 Focus Sectors: